 You will not be eligible for a Postgraduate Doctoral Loan if:

-- you already have an equivalent or higher qualification;
+- you already have a Doctoral degree, or a qualification that’s equivalent or higher level;

 - you are in receipt of Research Council funding;